HMCS Border Cities: Battle of the Atlantic – 1944

 Two days following the commissioning, the ship left Port Arthur, steaming through Lakes Superior and Huron to Sarnia, where she arrived on the 22nd.
 Held up by fog, she did not leave this port until 0600, the 23rd.
 She then went on to Windsor where she found all preparations made to receive her.
 At the Hiram Walker dock in Walkerville, a presentation of gifts was made to her.
 These gifts had been stored in a warehouse on the dock and among them were such articles as a washing machine, electric irons, radios, phonographs, musical instruments, ash trays, games, toilet articles, kitchen utensils, writing materials and magazines.
 That she might be seen and inspected by the citizenry, the ship, following the presentation, proceeded to the Government Dock in Windsor.
 In the evening, officers and men were feted at the Prince Edward Hotel.
 The following day, the ship was open to the public and she departed in the early evening.

 Steaming on her way, she passed through Lake Erie into Lake Ontario to Toronto, which she reached on the 20th.
 Off the Queen City she carried out gun and depth charge trials.
 They were satisfactory although one of her depth charges failed to explode.
 The failure was promptly reported to authorities.

 When she left Toronto on the 30th, trials were carried out with the hedgehog, the bomb-throwing mortar which was used as an extra anti-submarine battery along with the depth charge throwers.

 Montreal was raised on 1 June 1944 and the ship remained in the port until the 6th when she went to Quebec City to embark ammunition and carry out further trials.
-From Quebec on 14th, she proceeded down river to the Gulf.
+From Quebec on the 14th, she proceeded down river to the Gulf.
 The Straits of Canso between Cape Breton and the mainland of Nova Scotia were negotiated, the town of Mulgrave being passed on the 16th.
 The day following this, the ship reached Halifax, her operational base, where she prepared herself to take her part in the great international struggle to maintain the country's freedom.
 The day following arrival, she commenced a refit.
 One of the chief undertakings included in it was the fitting in her of H/F D/F equipment.
 A generator, being defective, also required attention.